 Founding Partner & Co-Owner,

-The Park Cafe, The Royal American, Taco Boy, Monza, Closed for Business, & Wiki Wiki SandBar
+The Park Cafe, The Royal American, Taco Boy(s), The Green Heart Project, Montessori Learning Collective, & Wiki Wiki SandBar

 Known as one of the most prolific and progressive restaurateurs in Charleston, SC, Karalee Fallert has been the driving force behind many of the city’s most popular restaurants for more than a decade.